cpoff/cpoff.github.com/README.md

-This is the repo for my GitHub Pages blog, found at [blog.curtpoff.com](http://blog.curtpoff.com).-cp
+This is the repo for [my blog](http://blog.curtpoff.com) hosted on GitHub Pages.-cp

 # An exhibit of Markdown